 (they have filed two or more tax returns)

-If your client works part-time (less than 30 hours per week on average), they’ll need to have an established work history in order to be eligible for any lost earnings compensation.
-However, if they earn more than $23,712 per annum, they may be eligible for cover under ACC CoverPlus Extra
+If your client works part-time (30 hours or less per week on average), they’ll need to have an established work history in order to be eligible for any lost earnings compensation.
+However, if they earn more than $23,712 per annum, they may be eligible for cover under ACC CoverPlus Extra.

 Call us on 0800 222 991 to discuss the cover options available to your clients who work part-time.